FeatureBaseDB/java-pilosa/README.md

 CsvFileBitIterator iterator = CsvFileBitIterator.fromStream(stream);
 ```

-You can use `CsvFilteBiterator.fromPath` to read the bits in a file:
+You can use the `CsvFilteBiterator.fromPath` method to read the bits in a file:
 ```java
 CsvFileBitIterator iterator = CsvFileBitIterator.fromPath("/tmp/sample.csv");
 ```

-After creating the iterator, use `PilosaClient.importFrame` method to start importing:
+After creating the iterator, use the `PilosaClient.importFrame` method to start importing:
 ```java
 try {
     client.importFrame(frame, iterator);